-We staged the property using our staging stock mixed with our own personal furniture to market it to its fill potential.
+We staged the property using our staging stock mixed with our own personal furniture to market it to it’s full potential.

-The marketing photos speak for themselves, and show the true value of investing in marketing, a (insert words about Joel and Sam here) agent, and staging.
+The marketing photos speak for themselves, and show the true value of investing in marketing, an amazing agent, and staging.

 As shown by the before and after shots, spending under $10k on your property can make all the difference in transforming a space from looking old and tired to modern and clean.

 These are just some examples of cost effective ways to update a property on a budget, but see a substantial return on investment.

 Our $10k investment saw us achieve a final sale price of $456k, with only 2 weeks on market and achieving a record price for the complex at the time.